-11. Has any construction project performed or managed by the firm been involved in repeated or multiple failures to comply with safety rules, regulations, or requirements?
-Has any serious or willful violation of Part 1 (commencing with Section 6300) of Division 5 of the Labor Code or the Federal Occupational Safety and Health Act of 1970 (Public Law 91-596), settled against the firm?
+11. Has any construction project performed or managed by the firm been subject to citations from a government or oversight agency for repeated or multiple failures to comply with safety rules, regulations, or requirements within the past 10 years?
 If yes, describe.